-Parental Involvement: Parents in rural areas might have less involvement in their children's English education due to various factors like lower levels of education, awareness, or availability.
+Parental Involvement: Parents in rural areas might be less involved in their children's English education due to various factors, such as lower levels of education, awareness, or availability.

 Fewer Extracurricular Activities: There may be fewer opportunities for language enrichment outside the classroom, such as clubs or interactions with native speakers.